-The Sustainability Service has a commitment to make sure that all of our students become sustainability literate, and graduate with related key skills and knowledge.
+The University has a commitment to make sure that all of our students become sustainability literate, and graduate with related key skills and knowledge.
 This forms one of the four themes in our Sustainability Strategy and we have a number of key performance indicators that help us to monitor our development in this area.
 We support our students to be responsible citizens and an active part of society, both locally and globally.
 There are a variety of ways to get involved with sustainability; from working with us as a student architect, or intern, through to volunteering on one of our projects, or even taking a module in sustainability.

 “Sustainability is part of being a student at the University of Leeds, no matter what your discipline.”